 Edgewater—After asking south county residents on Facebook where I could find the best pasta in town, I was met with more than 30 comments recommending eight different places.
 I personally don't have a preference, but here's a list of the highly-praised recommendations:

-Crofton—The Italian Market in the Village at Waugh Chapel has an extensive menu of pasta dishes.
+Crofton—The in the Village at Waugh Chapel has an extensive menu of pasta dishes.
 There are fresh catch seafood dishes such as shrimp scampi, red snapper livarnese.
 The signature pasta dishes menu includes: fettuccine alla bolognese, penne puttanesca and tortellini alla rosa.
 The Gambrills restaurant also features gluten-free menu options.
 You can order take-out or sitdown.
 They also offer family-style dining where you can split huge meals together.
-Crofton’s Joseph Robinson commented on the Italian cuisine at Italian Market and Mamma Roma’s in a Crofton Patch Dish It! column.
+Crofton’s Joseph Robinson commented on the Italian cuisine at and ’s in a Crofton Patch Dish It! column.